zach6585/scripts_front_temp/README.md

 1) Script 1

+1a) Add page at the end of script 16 that I left out

 2) Make changes as needed
     - Make sure everything that should be a textbox is one (Links, thing you wrote last week, etc.)
     - There are parts where she wants links to other pages (using redux)